-PPW internships are available only to students who have been accepted into the PPW Certificate program.
-Internships are offered during fall, spring, and summer terms (if you have an out-of-town internship, special arrangements can be made to allow you to complete ENGCMP 1900).
+PPW internships are available only to students who are majoring in PPW or have been accepted into the PPW Certificate program.
+Internships are offered during fall, spring, and summer terms (if you have an out-of-town internship, arrangements can be made to allow you to complete ENGCMP 1900 online).

 How do I get registered for a PPW internship?

 - First, read the requirements and guidelines for all English department internships.

 - Email PPW internship coordinator Pam O'Brien.
 She can answer your questions, tell you when the internship class will meet, and may even be able to suggest sites that are looking for good interns.

 - Select potential internship sites by using our searchable internship database or other information sources.